Memento Photo Album

-When setting up custom page sizes, be sure to consult with your printing service directly to determine their exact specifications.- page sizes, margins, safe/bleed values, cover size & spine width, file format, and resolution.
+When setting up custom page sizes, be sure to consult with your printing service directly to determine their exact specifications - page sizes, margins, safe/bleed values, cover size & spine width, file format, and resolution.

 Default Random Layouts